learn-co-curriculum/java-mod-1-variable/README.md

 We will talk more about memory in a minute, but for now know that the two types are stored differently within memory.
 An example of a reference data type is a `String` or an Object like our `Bicycle`.

+Now let us dive into what memory is and how it is used in Java!

 ## Resources

 [Primitive Data Type table](https://www.w3schools.com/java/java_data_types.asp)